NEMSLinux/nems-docs/check_commands/usage/microsoft-windows/check_wmi.rst

   :align: center
   :alt: Add advanced service

-B) Configure the required fields and be sure to assign the Advanced Service to your Windows host.
+2. Configure the required fields and be sure to assign the Advanced Service to your Windows host.
 Then click *Submit*.
 You will see your new command in the list of available Advanced Services.

-Repeat Steps A and B above as needed to add any further check_win\_\ *xxx* services you require.
+Repeat Steps 1 and 2 above as needed to add any further check_win\_\ *xxx* services you require.

 When complete these commands will now be available in the *Advanced